Helios03/Helios03/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
- I am a person who has always been passionate about coding and computers and i love to see my code do wonders especially when scripting a game i love seeing the meshes and static objects coming alive and interacting with the environment.
+I have always been passionate about computers and love to see how they change the world.
+I started learning to code when I was a teenager and have not stopped since and I actively try to code when ever I can.

- check out mySpaceGame but dont get frustrated because of the bugs. also trying to code in unity with object oriented progrmming check out new world
+## Currently Learning
+1. ReactJs
+1. WinSock Programming (Got a TCP server running - yay!)